connectrpc/examples-es/react-native/README.md

 ### `npm run web`

 Starts the app in Expo's `web` mode, which will allow you to see it running in a browser.

+### `npm run ios`

+Runs the app locally in iOS using a Simulator.
+You will need Xcode and the Simulator configured to get up and running.
+See the [Expo docs](https://docs.expo.dev/workflow/ios-simulator/) for more info.

+### `npm run android`

+Runs the app locally in Android using an emulator.
+You will need Android Studio and an emulator configured to get up and running.
+See the [Expo docs](https://docs.expo.dev/workflow/android-studio-emulator/) for more info.